-Five feet tall, about ninety pounds, Mary Eliza Mahoney was calm and efficient, dedicated to her work and improving equality, and highly respected for all she did.
+Mary Eliza Mahoney stood about five feet tall and weighed ninety pounds.
+In personality, she was calm and focused, dedicated to her work, and unafraid to stand for principles of equality.
+Peopled deeply respected and admired her.
 As one person said about Mary, “I used to hear her praises sung everywhere around Boston and the suburbs.”

-When Mary was 33 years old, she began the graduate nursing program at the New England Hospital for Women and Children.
+As a teenager, Mary became interested in nursing.
+She began working in a hospital in several roles over about fifteen years, including as a nurse’s aide.
+Then, at 33 years old, she started the graduate nursing program at the New England Hospital for Women and Children.
 The program, 16 months long, was rigorous with study and work.
-Of 42 students who started the program, she was one of three to graduate.
-And upon graduation, she became the first black professional nurse in the United States.
-She then worked for many years as a private-duty nurse, employed by families.
+Of 42 students who started the program, she was one of three to graduate, the first Black professional nurse in the United States.
+She then worked for about forty years as a private-duty nurse employed by families.

-Beyond her everyday work as a nurse, Mary was deeply passionate about eliminating racial discrimination in nursing and bringing more Black workers into the profession.
+Beyond her everyday work as a nurse, Mary was passionate about eliminating racial discrimination in nursing and bringing more Black workers into the profession.
 And she was also passionate about equality for women.
-At the age of 76, Mary was one of the first women in Boston to register to vote after the 19th Amendment passed.
+At the age of 76, Mary became one of the first women in Boston to register to vote after the 19th Amendment was passed.

 Note: If you enjoyed this snapshot biography of Mary Eliza Mahoney, please consider supporting Historical Snapshots with a donation.
 To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
 Your support is much appreciated.